How to Manage Salesforce Licensing in Certero

 Review users with no Salesforce activity

-Overspend on licenses
+Overspend on licences

-Standard Licenses grid > drill-down
+Standard Licences grid > drill-down

-Quantify waste and prioritize reclamation
+Quantify waste and prioritise reclamation

 AppExchange package sprawl